Almark: Light novel

 Written by Noboru Yamada, Almark began serialization on Shōsetsuka ni Narō on October 19, 2019.
 It was later acquired by Media Factory who began publishing it with illustrations by Posuka Demizu under their MF Books light novel imprint on August 25, 2022.
-Four volumes (including one released digital-only) have been released as of September 25, 2025.
+Five volumes (including two released digital-only) have been released as of April 24, 2026.

 In February 2025, Yen Press announced that they had licensed the series for English publication.